himansh107/CMOS-inverter-design/README.md

 **NMH (Noise Margin for HIGH)** = VOH – VIH =

-Power consumption
+##Power consumption<br>
+Power consumption consists of static, dynamic and leakage power consumption.
+In order to calculate the total power consumption I have found the average value of the multiplication of the graphs of Vout and drain current.<br>
 ![](Aspose.Words.e03009f2-fc7e-4195-aedb-da8bbe913288.002.png)<br>
-Power consumption consists of static, dynamic and leakage power consumption.
-In order to calculate the total power consumption I have found the average value of the multiplication of the graphs of Vout and drain current.